esciiee/coin-collector/README.md

 - Raw TCP Networking
 - Introduces tests in adverse network condtions

+The video demo of the same can be found [here](https://youtu.be/bPqbqADVev0)

 ## Project Structure

 The project is divided in 4 sub-directories each serving different purpose